A telemarketer can call me any time of day.

 If you want to end the conversation, some phrases you can use include:

-"I need some time to think about this, at what number can I call you back?"
+"I need some time to think about this.
+At what number can I call you back?"

 "Please put my name and number on your Do Not Call list."